Yoav666s/dnd-wiki/collections/_rules/combat.md

 *Corners.* Diagonal movement can’t cross the corner of a wall, large tree, or other terrain feature that fills its space.

-*Ranges.* To determine the range on a grid between two things—whether creatures or objects—start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
+*Ranges.* To determine the range on a grid between two things--whether creatures or objects--start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
 Count by the shortest route.

 # Actions in Combat
 When you take your action on your turn, you can take one of the actions presented here, an action you gained from your class or a special feature, or an action that you improvise.
 Many monsters have action options of their own in their stat blocks.